OneDrive/onedrive-api-docs/docs/rest-api/api/page_update.md

 | Content-Type | string | `application/json` |

 ## Request body
 In the request body, supply an array of [patchContentCommand](../resources/patchcontentcommand.md) objects that represent the changes to the page.
-For more information and examples, see <a href="https://msdn.microsoft.com/office/office365/howto/onenote-update-page">Update OneNote pages</a>.
+For more information and examples, see [Update OneNote page content](../../../concepts/onenote_update_page.md).

 ## Response